-Leveraging of watershed protection funding - The Watershed Protection Program is composed of five different grant programs.
-Most of these require a 1:1 match, except for the Colorado Healthy Rivers Fund which requires fewer matches.
+Leveraging of watershed protection funding - The Watershed Protection Program is composed of four different grant programs.
+Most of these require a 1:1 match.
 All programs are exceeding match requirements by leveraging more money than that contributed by the CWCB.
-In the future, we can expect the match ratios for the entire Program to exceed 3:1.
+In the future, we can expect the match ratios for the entire Program to decrease to 3:1.
+This is likely to be caused by increased funding for the Colorado Watershed Restoration Program, which will result in more applicants with smaller quantities of matching funds being selected.
 Watershed Plans lead to project prioritization and implementation.
 In addition, it is anticipated that planning cycles followed by project cycles will be seen as applicants seek continued funding after a planning period.
 Planning efforts yield multiple project needs.
 It can be expected that project applications will exceed planning applications.